canonical/data-science-stack/docs/tutorial/getting-started.rst

 ===============

 This guide describes how you can get started with Data Science Stack (DSS).
-From setting up MicroK8s in your host environment and configuring GPU drivers, all the way to running your first notebook.
+From setting up MicroK8s in your host environment, all the way to running your first notebook.

 Data Science Stack is a ready-made environment that makes it seamless to run GPU-enabled containerised Machine Learning (ML) environments.
 It provides easy access to a solution for developing and optimising ML models, utilising your machine's GPUs and allowing users to utilise different ML environment images based on their needs.